jroth01/Comp20/2048-changes/README.md

 request to /allscores.
 I used JQuery to iterate through the response array and populate the table.

-POST /submit.json - Submits final score and grid for a terminated 2048 game from any domain.
+**POST /submit.json** - Submits final score and grid for a terminated 2048 game from any domain.
 The mandatory fields and exact field names for submission to this API are username, score, and grid.
 Successful submission of these three pieces of data adds one entry into the collection scores in Mongo.
 If a submission is missing any one of the data fields the record is not entered.
 Cross-origin resource sharing is enabled.

-GET /scores.json - Returns a JSON array of objects for a specified player with the scores sorted in descending order.
+**GET /scores.json** - Returns a JSON array of objects for a specified player with the scores sorted in descending order.
 If username is empty, returns empty JSON array []

+## MongoDB
 In the Mongo Database I provisioned with Heroku, there is only one collection - scores.

 Each document in the scores collection contains:

-username (a string) - Name of player for the game score (a number) - The player's score grid (JSON) - The final grid when game is terminated created_at (a timestamp) - Timestamp when new document was created, entered into database
+* username (a string) - Name of player for the game
+* score (a number) - The player's score
+* grid (JSON) - The final grid when game is terminated
+* created_at (a timestamp) - Timestamp when new document was created, entered into database

 The timestamp is added on the server side, just before I insert a new